Subject: Being A Leader Wherever You Are

 –Because the way leaders handle their emotions creates a culture that sets the mood or climate for a ministry, business, or the home.

-Malphur: healthy composure creates a climate where information is shared, leaders are trusted, learning flourishes, and risks are taken.
+Malphur: A healthy composure creates a climate where information is shared, leaders are trusted, learning flourishes, and risks are taken.
 An unhealthy emotional composure creates a setting swarming with fear and anxiety.

 –Composure is the leader’s consistent display of appropriate emotional health or maturity that sets a positive ministry mood, especially in difficult or crisis situations.